Cristiano Ronaldo: Medical passed as Manchester United move sealed

-Cristiano Ronaldo got his move away from Juventus, as the legendary forward is agreed to re-join Manchester United, the Premier League club confirmed on Friday.
+Cristiano Ronaldo got his move away from Juventus, as the legendary forward is agreed to re-join Manchester United, the Premier League club have confirmed and now everything is sealed.

-The deal appears to have come together incredibly quickly, as the Portuguese star was reportedly headed to rivals Manchester City before the Red Devils intervened all in about 12 hours’ time.
+The deal came together incredibly quickly, as the Portuguese star was reportedly headed to rivals Manchester City before the Red Devils intervened all in about 12 hours’ time.

 It is being reported that Ronaldo will be paid over $30 million per season and that would make him the highest-paid player in the Premier League.
 It is also believed that United paid Juventus $27 million to sign Ronaldo, with plenty of adds on in that transfer fee.